guzmanwolfrank/guzmanwolfrank/README.md

 [SQL:](https://github.com/guzmanwolfrank/SQL/tree/main)

-          Although these projects are also Data Analysis, I have segmented my SQL projects in this folder.
           SQL Queries are used along with Python and Seaborn in order to thoroughly analyze data.
+          Projects range from Trading backtests to Housing data using SQL and Python to perform data analysis.